apache/beam/learning/tour-of-beam/learning-content/windowing/motivating-challenge/description.md

 limitations under the License.
 -->

-### Common Transforms motivating challenge
+### Windowing Transforms motivating exercise

-You are provided with a `PCollection` from the array of the taxi order price in a csv file.
-Your task is to launch a new window every 5 seconds that covers data in 10 seconds.
-And derive the maximum price from them.

-Here is a small list of fields and an example record from this dataset:
+For this exercise, you can use NYC taxi trips csv containing a list of trips and their prices.
+Following is a small list of fields and an example record from this dataset:

 | cost | passenger_count | ... |
 |------|-----------------|-----|
 | 5.8  | 1               | ... |
 | 4.6  | 2               | ... |
 | 24   | 1               | ... |

+Your task is to write a pipeline that returns the maximum price of taxi trips for the past 10 min.
+Calculations need to be updated every minute.

 Overview [file](https://storage.googleapis.com/apache-beam-samples/nyc_taxi/misc/sample1000.csv)